 Shoulder Stand Pose

 Lying on your back, place your hands on both sides of the hips with the palms down and bend the knees, placing the heels on the mat close to the tailbone.
 On an exhale, lift the feet off of the floor and bring the knees up towards the chest.
 Continue to lift by curling the pelvis and then the back torso away from the floor, so that your knees come toward your face.
-Binding your elbows, bring your hands the the lower back to support the body.
+Binding your elbows, bring your hands to the lower back to support the body.
 Raise the pelvis above the shoulders, lifting the feet up towards the ceiling, and continue using the arms and shoulders for support, walking the hands higher up the back as needed.

 Legs Up (use a wall)

 This one might just be the most relaxing of all yoga poses for stress relief.
 Start laying on your back, bring your legs up onto the wall and scoot your tailbone as close to the wall as is comfortable.
 Allow the arms to rest out to the side, palms up.
 This allows the shoulders to rest back.
 Use this pose as your final savasana.
 Relax into this posture.
 Allow the weight of the body to be fully supported by the ground and wall.
 Release control of the mind, the breath, and the body.
 Enjoy this pose for as long as feels good (suggest more than 10 minutes).

 Don’t skip this one!
 This may not seem like it, but it is the most difficult yoga pose for stress relief that you can accomplish.
 Laying flat on your back, bring the arms to your side with the palms up, allowing the shoulders to roll back.
 Allow the toes to fall out to the side and tuck the chin in slightly to make sure the back of the neck is straight.
 Relax the body as much as you can and rest here for 3-5 minutes.

 Let’s enjoy some downtime and step away from stress for a moment.
 Keep this routine nearby you by printing out these yoga poses for stress relief.